 What Do Psychiatrists Do?

 Most psychiatrists do not offer psychotherapy.
-Rather, they are consulted with by clients in conjunction with a psychotherapist to help determine medication dosing and medical causes for psychiatric conditions.
+Rather, they are consulted with in conjunction with a psychotherapist to help determine medication dosing and medical causes for psychiatric conditions.
 Some psychiatrists, however, also obtain advanced degrees in psychology and perform psychotherapy.
-Not all psychiatrists see clients.
+Not all psychiatrists see people for treatment of mental health issues.
 Some focus solely on research, advocacy, and cross-cultural studies of psychiatric conditions.

 Criticism of Psychiatry